-Our AVR-RD-03 program for Pompe disease has completed planned preclinical development, and we are planning to engage with regulatory authorities this year to discuss a potential path to the clinic with the goal of initiating a clinical trial in 2023.
+AVR-RD-03 is our preclinical program for the treatment of Pompe disease, and we are planning to engage with regulatory authorities this year to discuss a potential path to the clinic.
+While we are continuing to advance AVR-RD-03, we are prioritizing our cystinosis and Gaucher disease clinical programs.
+As a result, we no longer expect to initiate a clinical trial for AVR-RD-03 in 2023.

 Since our inception in 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates and securing related intellectual property rights, conducting discovery, research and development activities for our programs and planning for potential commercialization.
 To date, we have not generated any product revenue and have financed our operations primarily through the private placement of our securities and through public offerings of our common stock.
-Through March 31, 2022, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock; gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$428.1 million from sales of our common stock through our initial public offering and follow-on offerings; and gross cash proceeds, before deducting commissions and expenses, of \$23.5 million from sales of our common stock through our "at-the-market," or ATM, facility.
+Through June 30, 2022, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock; gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$428.1 million from sales of our common stock through our initial public offering and follow-on offerings; and gross cash proceeds, before deducting commissions and expenses, of \$23.5 million from sales of our common stock through our "at-the-market," or ATM, facility.

 Additionally, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$29.8 million and \$26.9 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$413.4 million.
+Our net losses were \$57.9 million and \$58.3 million for the six months ended June 30, 2022 and 2021, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$441.4 million.
 We expect to continue to incur significant expenses for at least the next several years as we advance our current and future product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
-We currently have a total of five investigational gene therapies in our pipeline, two of which are currently in clinical development.
+We currently have a total of five investigational gene therapy programs in our pipeline, two of which are currently in clinical development.
 Further development of these programs will require us to expend significant resources to advance these candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.